Huelse/SEAL-Python/README.md

   cipher_load = pickle.loads(cipher_dump)
   ```

-  Generally, we don't use the compress lib.
+  Generally, we don't use compression library.

 * #### Other